10-3-pursuit/project-startup-challenge-fullstack/README.md

 ### Backend Requirements:

-1. One person should fork and clone the [express-server-starter](https://github.com/10-3-pursuit/express-server-starter) and the other team members should clone it.
+1. One teammate should fork and clone the [express-server-starter](https://github.com/10-3-pursuit/express-server-starter) and the other team members should clone it.

 1. Setup routes, queries and controllers for each resource.